 - What have you done to become a ‘hollow bone’?

 - What is your understanding of healing- how do people heal?

 - How many sessions will I need to attend?

 - What methods do you use in your work?

 - Were there any times you could not offer the service someone wanted, and why?

-Keep in mind that much of shamanic practice can be done in distance and/or via video chat.
-However, if you’re looking for a local shaman, it’s always a good idea to ask around and try to get referrals from current and former clients.
+Keep in mind that much of shamanic practice can be done in distance and/or via video chat, as the Spirit world is always accessible and from anywhere.
+However, because the shaman is herself (or himself) usually a medicine carrier (meaning the medicine is in them, and they are the medicine), being in-person and having the experience of being with the shaman is a powerful and is my preferred way of working.
+If you’re looking for a local shaman, it’s always a good idea to ask around and try to get referrals from current and former clients.
 I am sure there are additional sites that provide directories of shamanic practitioners, but here are two I feel enough confidence in to share them:

 Many blessings on your path of healing!